WA Array

 The net-zero challenge

-The issue is not so much a lack of resources, but rather that most of the known and mined mineral deposits occur in areas that are either close to the surface, or were otherwise ‘easy to find’ (see map below).
-One of the key impediments to mineral exploration success is the blanket of sediments and weathered rock that conceals about 70% of prospective basement rocks.
+The issue to confront is that most of the known and mined mineral deposits occur in areas that are either close to the surface, or were otherwise ‘easy to find’ (see map at right).
+One of the key impediments to mineral exploration success is the blanket of sediments, sedimentary rock and weathered rock that conceals about 70% of prospective basement rocks.

-The key to helping exploration companies pinpoint the probable location of these resources is through the application of geoscience technology like WA Array that can provide imaging of the State’s geology at sufficient depths beneath the surface.
+The key to helping exploration companies pinpoint the probable location of these more concealed resources is through the application of geoscience technology like WA Array that can provide imaging of Western Australia’s geology at sufficient depths beneath the surface.

 Locating prospective areas under cover